TajaKuzman/Hate-Speech-Classification/README.md

 #### Results for each type of hate speech (implicit/explicit)

+Here, one instance was removed from the implicit dataset, because it was acceptable speech, falsely annotated with implicitness.

 | type of HS   |   microF1 |   macroF1 |   accuracy |   precision |   recall |   HS label F1 score |
 |:--------|----------:|----------:|-----------:|-----------:|-----------:|-----------:|